 - Regional upgrade certificates.
 Puts you to the front of the line for regional upgrades.
 This is great to use for flights where upgrades are most important to you.
 For example, I use these for flights of about 3 hours or longer.
 This is a choice benefit for Platinum and Diamond status.
 Upgrade certificates can be applied to both paid and award tickets.

 - Global upgrade certificates.
-Use these to upgrade from coach to business class on any international flight when upgrade space is available.
+Use these to upgrade from coach to premium select, or to business class on any flight when upgrade space is available.
 Delta will no longer confirm an upgrade in advance from cheap economy to Delta One business class.
-Instead, Delta will immediately upgrade you to Premium Economy and then put you on the upgrade list to business class 24 hours before your flight.
+Instead, Delta will immediately upgrade you to Premium Select and then put you on the upgrade list to business class 24 hours before your flight.
 This is a choice benefit for Diamond status only.
 Upgrade certificates can be applied to both paid and award tickets.

 - Free award changes and cancellations.
-This used to be huge, but now all awards originating in North America are free to change or cancel.
+This used to be huge, but now all awards originating in North America are free to change or cancel for all members.
+With Platinum and Diamond status, that benefit extends to flights originating elsewhere.
 Requires Platinum or higher for free changes on awards originating outside of North America.

 Mileage Running from Home